mjancarik/merkur/docs/docs/merkur-api.md

 - createMerkur - create new instance of merkur to global context in variable `__merkur__`
 - removeMerkur - remove merkur variable from global context
 - getMerkur - return merkur instance
-- createWidget - factory function for your widget with predefined plugins
-- createCustomWidget - factory function for your widget
+- createMerkurWidget - factory function for your widget
-- componentPlugin - component plugin
-- eventEmitterPlugin - event emitter plugin

 ### createMerkur